MSAlpha2000/AudioSynthesizer/README.md

 }
 ```
 ## How can I help the project?
-We sincerely hope that the library we have written will be useful for You
+We sincerely hope that the library we have written will be useful for You.
-The author of the project does not pursue any commercial goals - * * the product was created exclusively for the benefit of people**
+The author of the project does not pursue any commercial goals - * * the product was created exclusively for the benefit of people**.
-The program code of the project is distributed openly and completely free of charge
+The program code of the project is distributed openly and completely free of charge.
-The project is designed to help Amateur musicians and novice musicians by replacing an expensive professional synthesizer with a cheap, but justified, analog on the Arduino platform
+The project is designed to help Amateur musicians and novice musicians by replacing an expensive professional synthesizer with a cheap, but justified, analog on the Arduino platform.
-All suggestions for improvement / improvement, comments, etc. write to us by email rozmari1123@gmail.com
+All suggestions for improvement / improvement, comments, etc. write to us by email rozmari1123@gmail.com.
-We will try to respond promptly to all your suggestions
+We will try to respond promptly to all your suggestions.
 `We will be very grateful if you support the project in ANY way.
-For example, you can share it with friends and acquaintances, distribute it in social networks. or make a review of the product on your blog or channel`
+For example, you can share it with friends and acquaintances, distribute it in social networks. or make a review of the product on your blog or channel.`
 **Together we can create the future and change the world for the better!**